SocGen's turnaround plan on track as it ups revenue forecast | MarketScreener

 ($1 = 0.8420 euros)

-(Reporting by Matthieu Protard; Additional reporting by Rachel Armstrong in London; Editing by Christian Schmolllinger and Anil D'Silva)
+(Reporting by Matthieu Protard; Additional reporting by Rachel Armstrong in London and Clement Martinot in Gdansk; Editing by Christian Schmolllinger and Anil D'Silva)